jvmncs/safe-grid-agents/README.md

 # Usage

 ## Training agents
-You can use a CLI to modularly drop agents into arbitrary safety gridworlds.
+You can use the CLI to `main.py` to modularly drop agents into arbitrary safety gridworlds.
 For example, `python main.py boat tabular-q --lr .5` will train a TabularQAgent on the BoatRaceEnvironment with a learning rate of 0.5.

 There are a number of customizable parameters to modify training runs.
 These parameters are split into three groups: